"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 The concealment that shame produces operates in two directions simultaneously.

 The outward concealment is usually the most visible.
-If your emotional experience is defective, being seen risks exposure.
-So the system learns to manage what others see: the careful editing of what gets expressed, the performance of a self that is more acceptable than the one underneath, the relationships kept at a distance that feels safe.
-The person is present, often highly functional — and somehow slightly absent at the same time.
+Your nervous system learns to manage what others see: the careful editing of what gets expressed, the performance that is acceptable, the relationships are kept at a distance that feels safe.
+You can be present, even highly functional — and somehow slightly absent at the same time.
 There is a layer.

-But inward, something even more significant happens.
+Inward, something even more significant happens.
 Shame is one of the most acutely painful emotions the nervous system can generate.
-Staying close to the sense of being wrong at the level of what you are is genuinely unbearable.
-So the system does what it always does with unbearable experience: it moves away from it.
+Staying close to the feeling of being wrong at the level of what you are is genuinely unbearable.
+So your system moves away from it.

-It learns to hide from itself.
-Because if the emotional experience — the sensitivity, the uncertainty, the neediness, the grief, the anger — is what makes you defective, then feeling it painfully confirms the defect.
+You learn to hide from yourself.
+Because if your emotional experience — your sensitivity, the uncertainty, the neediness, the grief, the anger — makes you defective, then feeling it painfully confirms the defect.
 Concealing from others is not enough.
 The only relief from the pain of shame is to disconnect from it internally.
-To stop registering it as fully as possible.
 To dissociate from it, to stay busy enough that it never quite surfaces, or simply learn not to feel it with any precision.
 This also explains why intellectualisation becomes such a natural and prevalent defence.
-If the emotional self is dangerous, the system migrates toward what is safe.
+If the emotional self is dangerous, you migrate toward what is safe.
 Thinking or doing become the way of managing emotional experience.
 Not feeling the thing, but analysing it.
 Not being moved, but understanding the mechanism of being moved.
 Not needing, but conceptualising the need.
-The person sometimes becomes skilled at observing their inner life from a distance while remaining disconnected from direct emotional experience.
+You can even become skilled at observing your inner life from a distance while remaining disconnected from your direct emotional experience.

 Over time, this internal disconnection produces its own costs.
-The person loses contact with their own emotional experience — not all at once, but gradually, in the accumulated small suppressions of a self that learned feeling was dangerous.
-Spontaneity diminishes.
-Desires become harder to locate.
-The inner life that was supposed to be hidden becomes genuinely harder to access — not because it disappeared, but because the system stopped allowing clear signals through.
+When you gradually lose contact with your own emotional experience because feeling it is dangerous, you lose contact with who you are.
+Your spontaneity diminishes.
+Your desires become harder to locate.
+The inner life that you hid so well becomes genuinely harder to access, because your system stopped allowing clear signals through.

 The shame that the deficiency wound generates is often not experienced as shame — because what remains, after years of concealment, is not the felt experience of shame but its structural residue: a flatness underneath the activity of daily life, a chronic self-monitoring that never fully switches off, an inability to relax completely in relationships, a faint but persistent sense that something is slightly wrong without being able to name what, a feeling of unreality or hollowness, a vague disconnection from one's own life.